Office: 4-112 Mathematics Building

 (2) Homework.
 These will usually involving writing a short report stating the problem, describing how to solve it, giving the MATLAB code you used, and table or pictures that illustrate your results.

 (3) Projects: just like homework, but a little longer and often involving some outside reading.
-I will make up several of these and you will choose at least two to do.
+I will make up several of these and you will choose at least three to do.

 (4) Final exam (similar to quizzes, but longer)

 During the last week of class I will post tentative grades based on the homework, quizes (best 4 or 5) and two projects.
 A percent will be compute for each of the three categories and the average of these three numbers taken.
 The letter grade will be based on this average.
 You will receive at least this grade for the class.
 If you are happy with this grade, then you need not hand in a third project or take the final.
 If you would like to improve the tentative grade then you can hand in a third project and take the final.
 Then your grade will be based on the average of the percents for homework, quizes (best 4 of 5), projects and the final (each of the four categories counts equally).

 Histogram of over totals as of Nov 20, 2017.
 This includes the 3 homeworks, the best 4 out of 5 quizes, and Project 1.
 Each category was converted into a percentage (out of 100) and then I took the avergage of these (all weighted equally).

 Link to history of mathematics There are a lot of iteresting articles here.
 If you know of other math related sites I should link to, let me know.

 A link to MathSciNet (Online Mathematical Reviews).
 These gives access to reviews of about 3 million mathematical papers and links to some of the actual articles.
 You will need a NETID and password to access this.